 The Bend modifier in Autodesk's 3ds Max lets you bend the current selection up to 360 degrees about a single axis, producing a uniform bend in an object’s geometry.
 You can control the angle and direction of the bend on any of three axes.
 You can also limit the bend to a section of the geometry.

-In this 3ds Max video tutorial you will learn how to use Illustrator to make shapes for 3d Max.
-The video shows you how to prepare and export files in Illustrator.
-You'll also learn how to import to 3D Max, and extrude the shapes.
+When you assign a material ID to certain polygons, you will tell 3D Studio Max to use that material only on those polygons that you want.
+In this 3d Max video tutorial you will learn how to assign material ID's and multiple textures to the same source.
 Make sure to hit "play tutorial" in the top left corner of the video to start the video.
 There is no sound, so you'll need to watch the pop-up directions.
-Use Illustrator to make shapes for 3ds Max.
+Assign material ID's and multiple textures in 3ds Max.